MusicPlayerDaemon/MPD/doc/protocol.rst

     ``auto``
     .
-    Changing the mode during playback may take several seconds, because the new settings does not affect the buffered data.
+    Changing the mode during playback may take several seconds, because the new settings do not affect the buffered data.
     This command triggers the
     ``options`` idle event.